Honors & Awards

 » Tom Osborne Citizenship Team (2015, 2016)

 Jerald Foster is among a group of talented young offensive linemen in the Nebraska program who will be counted on for an expanded role in 2016.
-Foster has been a key reserve at offensive guard since joining the program and will contend at a position where Nebraska graduated two of its top three players from 2015.
+Foster has been a key reserve at offensive guard since joining the program, but is the frontrunner to earn the starting job at left guard for the 2016 season.

-The Lincoln native has ideal size and strength for the guard position at 6-3 and 310 pounds.
-Foster's older brother, Trey, will be a senior tight end for the Huskers in 2016.
+The Lincoln native has ideal size and strength for the guard position at 6-foot-3 and 310 pounds.
+Foster’s older brother, Trey, will be a senior tight end for the Huskers in 2016.

 2015 (Redshirt Freshman)